svaditya/svaditya.github.io/_posts/2017-03-26-churn-prediction-for-preemptive-marketing.md

 If you work with SQL Server 2016 with installed R services, at the end of this post you will be able to successfully build a customer churn model and score the new unseen data in the production environment.
-You can then use the scored data by any other application like a campaign management system or call centre application to reach out to those set of customers who are most likely to churn.
+You can then use the scored data by any other application like a management dashboard or a campaign management system or call centre application to reach out to those set of customers who are most likely to churn.